samlaws/Spam-Detector/README.md

 The model is count vectorized and trained using sklearn, the training data was obtained from [Kaggle](https://www.kaggle.com/uciml/sms-spam-collection-dataset/version/1).

-The all initial code was taken from a repository by [susanli2016](https://github.com/susanli2016/SMS-Message-Spam-Detector).
+Initial code was taken from a repository by [susanli2016](https://github.com/susanli2016/SMS-Message-Spam-Detector).

 # To Do